 Tenor Adrian Kramer has earned critical praise in recent seasons with companies throughout North America for his vocal appeal and strong theatrical engagement.
-During the summer of 2020, Mr. Kramer was scheduled to cover the role of Pinkerton in Madama Butterfly with Opera Philadelphia and Saratoga Opera (COVID-19).
-He was also scheduled to perform the role of Steuermann in Die fliegende Holländer with Lake Area Music Festival, (COVID-19) and Don José in Carmen and Narraboth in Salome, both with Opera San Jose (COVID-19).
-In the spring of 2021, Mr. Kramer looks forward to performing the role of Spoletta in Tosca with Opera Philadelphia COVID19 – now a concert of arias) , and in 2022 he will return to San Diego Opera as 1st Armored Man / 2nd Priest in Die Zauberflöte (COVID19).
+During the summer of 2020, Mr. Kramer was scheduled to cover the role of Pinkerton in Madama Butterfly with Opera Philadelphia and Saratoga Opera (COVID19).
+He was also scheduled to perform the role of Steuermann in Die fliegende Holländer with Lake Area Music Festival, (COVID19) and Don José in Carmen and Narraboth in Salome, both with Opera San Jose (COVID19 – rescheduled to a future season).
+In the spring of 2021, Mr. Kramer looked forward to performing the role of Spoletta in Tosca with Opera Philadelphia COVID19 – now a concert of arias) , and in 2022 he was slated to return to San Diego Opera as 1st Armored Man / 2nd Priest in Die Zauberflöte (COVID19).
 During the 2021-22 season, Mr. Kramer will make his European debut with the Komische Oper Berlin debut as Toby Higgins in a new Barrie Kosky production of Aufstieg und Fall der Stadt Mahagonny, and as the title role in The Nose.
-He also will return to San Diego Opera to sing Tybalt in Romèo et Juliette) and to making his Cape Symphony debut as the tenor soloist in Beethoven’s Ninth Symphony (COVID-19.)
+He also will return to San Diego Opera to sing Tybalt in Romèo et Juliette) and to making his Cape Symphony debut as the tenor soloist in Beethoven’s Ninth Symphony (COVID19.)